On projective and affine equivalence of sub-Riemannian metrics: Introduction

 \begin{Theorem} If a sub-Riemannian metric $g$ is not conformally projectively rigid, then its flow of normal extremals has at least one nontrivial (i.e.\ not equal to the sub-Riemannian Hamiltonian) integral quadratic on the fibers. \end{Theorem}

 The second result states that the product structure properties hold at the level of the nilpotent approximations.

 \begin{Theorem} Let $M$ be a smooth manifold, $D$ be a distribution on $M$, and $g_1, g_2$ be two sub-Riemannian metrics on $(M, D)$.
-If $g_1, g_2$ are projectively equivalent and non conformal to each other, then for $q$ in an open and dense subset of $M$, the nilpotent approximation $\hat{D}$ of $D$ at $q$ admits a product structure, and the nilpotent approximations $\hat{g}_1, \hat{g}_2$ of the metrics form a Levi-Civita pair with constant coefficients. \end{Theorem} Since no bracket generating rank-$2$ distribution admits a product structure, we have the following consequence of the previous theorem.
+If $g_1, g_2$ are projectively equivalent and non conformal to each other, then for $q$ in an open and dense subset of $M$, the nilpotent approximation $\hat{D}$ of $D$ at $q$ admits a product structure\footnote{The notion of ``Product structure'' has a specific meaning here, see Definition~\ref{def:product}}, and the nilpotent approximations $\hat{g}_1, \hat{g}_2$ of the metrics form a Levi-Civita pair with constant coefficients. \end{Theorem} Finally we prove in Corollary~\ref{le:conf_affine} that any conformally projectively rigid metric is affinely rigid.
+As a direct consequence of this and of Theorem \ref{th:nilpotent_equiv_main} we obtain the following.

+\begin{Coro} Let $D$ be a bracket generating distribution on a connected manifold $M$.
+If at every point of an open and dense subset of $M$ the nilpotent approximation of $(M,D)$ does not admit a product structure, then any sub-Riemannian metric on $D$ is conformally projectively rigid and affinely rigid. \end{Coro}

+In particular, since no bracket generating rank-$2$ distribution admits a product structure, we have the following consequence of Theorem~\ref{th:nilpotent_equiv_main}.